adankot/terraforming-mars-icon-tracker/README.md

 without your opponents gets suspicious about you watching the milestones and counting your cards.

 ## Future steps
-- Make it work on phones
-- Make it run without connection (PWA)
 - Add some tests

 ## Ideas to discuss